-Or, if you want to just cut to the chase and get it done (or even if you just need the confidence of an expert who's got your back), check out our 30-60-90-day plan samples and templates that come with all my tips and tricks for writing and presenting these plans.
-You will be very comfortable using this tool in an interview.
-You have two options:
+Or, if you want to just cut to the chase and get it done (or even if you just need the confidence of an expert who's got your back), check out our 30-60-90-day plan samples and templates that come with all my tips and tricks for writing and presenting these plans to make you very comfortable using this tool in an interview:

 A 30 60 90 day plan is a simple idea with a powerful impact.
 Basically, it's an outline of what you intend to do in your first 3 months on the job.